PhilipMuze/AzamPay-Tanzania-Flutter/README.md

 Open a Pull Request

-We welcome improvements, bug fixes, and feature enhancements.
+We welcome improvements, bug fixes, and feature enhancements

+---

-### 10 ⚠️ Disclaimer
+### 11. ⚠️ Disclaimer

 This package is not officially affiliated with AzamPay.
 Use at your own discretion.
 Refer to AzamPay’s official documentation and API policies when deploying to production.

 For official docs: AzamPay Developer Portal

+---